jackhannah95/smr-training/README.md

 # SMR Training

 This repository contains materials used to train [Public Health Scotland (PHS)](https://www.publichealthscotland.scot/) analysts in R using [SMR](https://www.ndc.scot.nhs.uk/Data%2DDictionary/SMR%2DDatasets/) data.
-While originally written to be contextually relevant to work commonly undertaken by analysts working as part of [LIST](https://www.isdscotland.org/Health%2DTopics/Health%2Dand%2DSocial%2DCommunity%2DCare/Local%2DIntelligence%2DSupport%2DTeam/), it should also be relevant to analysts in other teams who use SMR data.
+While originally written to be relevant for analysts working as part of [LIST](https://www.isdscotland.org/Health%2DTopics/Health%2Dand%2DSocial%2DCommunity%2DCare/Local%2DIntelligence%2DSupport%2DTeam/), it should also be relevant to analysts in other teams who use SMR data.

 Please note that this GitHub repository contains the master copy of this training material.
 Any local copies which exist on the network will not be maintained.